 Our dividend policy is to pay dividends at levels consistent with our growth and development plans, while maintaining a reasonable level of liquidity.
+After a temporary pause in dividend payout in 2008-2010 (caused by the fact that results were not satisfactory enough due to world's financial crisis effects), in 2012 the Company started to pay dividend again.

-The last three years (2008-10) the company decided not to pay any dividend since the results were not satisfactory enough.
-Following the strong results of 2011 the Board of Directors will recommend to the forthcomming Annual General Meeting of Shareholders to pay a dividend of US\$ 0.04 per share, amounting to US\$ 2,220,000, based on slow revenue growth and improved profitability and cash flow in 2011.
-Also, having changed the Company strategy, that was oriented more on profits than on revenues itself, the dividend policy may be changed in the future to pay higher dividend to shareholders.
+Following the strong results of 2012, the Board of Directors will recommend to the forthcomming Annual General Meeting of Shareholders to pay a dividend of US\$ 0.05 per share, amounting to US\$ 2,775,000, based on strong profitability growth.

+Also, having changed the Company strategy, that is oriented more on profits than on revenues itself, the dividend policy may be changed in the future to pay higher dividend to shareholders.
 Any future dividends will be solely at the discretion of the Board of Directors and the general meeting of shareholders after taking into account various factors, including our business prospects, future earnings, cash requirements, financial position, expansion plans and the requirements of the Cypriot law.
 The Cyprus law does not limit dividends that may be paid out except that the law states that dividends may only be paid out of profits and may not be higher than recommended by the Board of Directors.